 Let’s state the facts.
 It is definitely true that oftentimes if the opportunity presents itself, a man will take advantage of woman regardless if they are attracted to them or not.
 Men in leadership positions, men with influence, men with power… regardless of their character, religious affiliation, moral code, or integrity… still make mistakes.

-The reason why I don’t believe all of the women who made allegations is that the law requires you to file any discrimination case (including sexual harassment) within at least a year after the incident took place (click here).
+Also, we can’t ignore that sometimes women will use sex as a way to get what they want.
+Nevertheless, the main reason why I don’t believe all of the women who made allegations is that the law requires you to file any discrimination case (including sexual harassment) within at least a year after the incident took place (click here).
 And, I feel if someone has been violated against their will by someone well-known, especially if they were raped, sexually harassed by a powerful person, I just can’t help but to feel that they would’ve filed a complaint or gone to the police, or done something…

 Not in my opinion.
 I feel like someone’s career shouldn’t be judged by the court of public opinion.
 Who knows if the accuser is lying?
+That’s not justice.

 I do not know… I have no idea, when it comes to answering this question.
 I don’t know why someone would wait 20 years to bring up something that they may not can prove in the court of law, and even if they can prove it, they may not get anything from it except personal satisfaction.
 If I had a female boss, and she touched me on my genitals 20 years ago, I would just try to forget it ever happened… seriously!